“a foreclosure attorney that knows the winning strategy”

 She regularly speaks at local high schools, community colleges, corporations, UConn Law School’s consumer law class and local non-profit agencies about credit and debt issues.

-Ken joined the firm in September, 2019 after working on the lender side of foreclosures for over 12 years and will use his knowledge of how banks operate to help homeowners retain their homes.
 He graduated from Post University with a degree in business, and after being in the auto finance industry for over 10 years, he made a life-changing decision and obtained a law degree from Quinnipiac University.

 In his spare time he is an amateur musician who plays bass guitar, performing on stage with multiple country bands and now plays monthly at various open-mic nights playing classic rock.
 Ken has been married for 22 years and between him and his wife, they have five children ages 20-35, and four grandchildren ages 3 months to age 16.
 He also serves on his hometown’s Zoning Board of Appeals.